| Regional Foods | Cooking Articles

 2 to 3 tablespoons vegetable oil

 Learn How To Shuck Oysters.
-May also used fresh bottled oysters, if desired.
+May also used fresh-shucked bottled oysters

 ** Check out